Interstate 10 in California: Santa Monica Freeway

-The Santa Monica Freeway is the westernmost segment of I-10, beginning at the east end of the McClure Tunnel in Santa Monica and ending southeast of downtown Los Angeles at the East Los Angeles Interchange.
+The Santa Monica Freeway is the westernmost segment of I-10, beginning at the east end of the McClure Tunnel in Santa Monica and ending southeast of Downtown Los Angeles at the East Los Angeles Interchange.

 I-10 begins its eastward journey in the city of Santa Monica after SR 1 turns east through the McClure Tunnel.
 Note that the McClure Tunnel is part of SR 1 in its entirety, and the western terminus of I-10 is to the east of the tunnel at 4th Street.
 SR 1 then exits onto Lincoln Boulevard and heads south while I-10 continues east.
 Soon after it enters the city of Los Angeles, I-10 has a four-level interchange with I-405.
-I-10 then continues through Sawtelle, Rancho Park, Cheviot Hills, Beverlywood, and Crestview in West Los Angeles; Lafayette Square and Wellington Square in Mid-City; and Arlington Heights, West Adams, and Jefferson Park into downtown Los Angeles.
+I-10 then continues through Sawtelle, Rancho Park, Cheviot Hills, Beverlywood, and Crestview in West Los Angeles; Lafayette Square and Wellington Square in Mid City; and Arlington Heights, West Adams, and Jefferson Park into Downtown Los Angeles.
 On the western edge of downtown at the Dosan Ahn Chang Ho Memorial Interchange, I-10 has an interchange with I-110 to the south and SR 110 to the north.
 I-10 then travels along the southern edge of downtown to the East Los Angeles Interchange.

-At the East Los Angeles Interchange, SR 60 diverges east towards Riverside and Pomona.
+At the East Los Angeles Interchange, SR 60 diverges east toward Riverside and Pomona.
 I-10 then turns north, running concurrently with I-5 for approximately 1.5 mi.
 Then, I-10 heads east and merges with the traffic from the spur to US 101 onto the San Bernardino Freeway.